goauthentik/authentik/website/docs/troubleshooting/postgres/upgrade_kubernetes.md

 ---
-title: Upgrading PostgreSQL on Kubernetes
+title: Upgrade PostgreSQL on Kubernetes
 ---

 ## Placeholders

--   `authentik-postgresql-0` is the Kubernetes Pod running PostgreSQL
+-   `authentik-postgresql-0` is the Kubernetes Pod running PostgreSQL.

 ### Prerequisites

-This migration requires some downtime, in which authentik has to be stopped.
-To do this, run
+This migration requires some downtime, during which authentik must be stopped.
+To do this, run the following command:

 ```shell
 kubectl scale deploy --replicas 0 authentik-server
 kubectl scale deploy --replicas 0 authentik-worker
 ```

-### Dumping the current database
+### Dump the current database

 Run `kubectl exec -it authentik-postgresql-0 -- bash` to get a shell in the PostgreSQL pod.